Post: Data-Driven Workforce Planning: Frequently Asked Questions

 The process:

-- Define future-state role requirements for each function based on your strategic plan — not current job descriptions, which typically lag reality by 18–24 months.
+- Define future-state role requirements for each function based on your strategic plan — not current job descriptions, which lag reality by 18–24 months on average.

 - Audit documented skills in your HRIS against those future requirements.
 The delta is your gap inventory.